Topics Map > Research Policy and Compliance > Human Research Protection Program (HRPP)

 Are there other ways the PAM Program can assist in improving the conduct of my research?

 The PAM Program offers several service meant to assist researchers across campus.
-These services include in-person presentations, fall and spring drop-in Q&A sessions, and pre-enrollment consultations.
+These services include in-person presentations, study team requested reviews, and pre-enrollment consultations.
 More information on these services can be found here.